KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 time could be considerably smaller, especially for large kinetic systems.

 If possible we recommend to build mex files using the C language, as Matlab offers most mex interface options for the C language.
-Moreover,Matlab distributions come with a native C compiler (:program:`lcc`) for building executable functions from mex files.
-Fortran77 mex files work well on most platforms without additional efforts.
-However, the mex files built using Fortran90 may require further platform-specific tuning of the mex compiler options.
+Moreover, Matlab distributions come with a native C compiler (:program:`lcc`) for building executable functions from mex files.
+The mex files built using Fortran90 may require further platform-specific tuning of the mex compiler options.

 .. _C-code: